 This means no reliable figures on the number of transgender people in the UK will be obtained for another 3 years.

 How many transgender people legally transition?

-The number of GRC that have been granted since 2004 is 4,910 (June 2018).
+The number of Gender Recognition Certificates (GRCs) that have been granted since 2004 is 4,910 (June 2018).
 Three quarters are owned by male-born transgender people and mostly aged 50+.
 Based on prevalence estimate of 200,000-500,000 trans in UK this means only 1-3% of trans people have changed the sex on their birth certificate.
 The overwhelming majority of trans people remain legally the sex their were born.

 How many transgender people medically transition?

-No one knows for sure how many transwomen keep their penis, but there are fewer than 10 surgeons in the UK who can do the relevant operation.
-Even if they each performed one operation every single day this would still only represent an absolute max of 3,500 surgeries each year.
+No one knows for sure how many transwomen keep their penis, but there are fewer than 10 surgeons in the UK who can undertake the relevant operation.
+Even if they each performed one operation every single day this would still only represent an absolute maximum of 3,500 surgeries each year.
 The actual number performed is likely to be very much smaller than this.
-An estimate of just a few hundred operation each year would not be unreasonable.
+An estimate of just a few hundred operations each year would not be unreasonable.